Robust and Adaptive Door Operation with a Mobile Robot: Door and Handle Detection

 \section{Door and Handle Detection}

-Doors and handles present a wide variety of geometries, sizes, colours, etc. Thus, a robust detection algorithm is essential.
-Additionally, in order to achieve real-time estimation, it must operate at speeds of a few frames-per-second (fps).
+Doors and handles present a wide variety of geometries, sizes, colors, etc. Thus, a robust detection algorithm is essential.
+Additionally, in order to achieve real-time estimation, it must operate at speeds of several frames-per-second (fps).
 Object detection is the task of simultaneously classifying and localizing multiple objects in an image.
-In \citep{Redmond2016a} the authors proposed the YOLO algorithm, an open-source state-of-the-art object detector with CNN-based regression.
+In \citep{Redmond2016a} the authors proposed the You Only Look Once (YOLO) algorithm, an open-source state-of-the-art object detector with CNN-based regression.
 This network uses features from the entire image to predict each bounding box, reasoning globally about the full image and all the objects in the image.
 It enables end-to-end training and facilitates real-time speeds while maintaining high average precision.
-For these reasons, we decided to adopt this CNN architecture.
+For these reasons, we decided to adopt this CNN architecture and train it with a custom dataset for addressing the door and handle detection problem.